hassaanjamil/hj-qibla-compass/README.md

 Team Lead Android Development</br>
 hassanjamil91@gmail.com

-Please contirbute to help improve it.
+Please contirbute to help in improvin' it.

 ### Reference
 This code is based on https://github.com/iutinvg/compass/